 The second subsection provides e.g. the principle regarding best available technology (the BAT principle).
 This implies that the party responsible for the activities shall use as a basis for its planning and operations the technology and methods that, following a comprehensive assessment provide the best and most effective results.
-The principle is also expressed in Section 2, first subsection No. 3 of the Pollution Control Act (in Norwegian only).
-The provision in the Pollution Control Act (in Norwegian only) is primarily directed towards the authorities' exercise of discretion, so that it has been necessary to set this as a direct requirement for the party responsible for the activities.
+The principle is also expressed in Section 2, first subsection No. 3 of the Pollution Control Act (in Norwegian only) is primarily directed towards the authorities' exercise of discretion, so that it has been necessary to set this as a direct requirement for the party responsible for the activities.
 The requirement does not entail any change beyond what has been normal to require according to current law.